-- Project earliest start of detailed design of January 2019 - Earliest opening of redeveloped Museum in July 2022
+- Project earliest start of detailed design of January 2020 - Earliest opening of redeveloped Museum in July 2023

 Objectives Targets 1.
-Our visitors 1.1 1.2 1.3 1.4 Achieve visitor numbers Achieve operational surplus for Quake City Achieve visitor donations Achieve % of visitors rating their Museum experience as satisfied or 700,000 \$60,000 \$165,000 1.5 1.6 very satisfied Ensure staff have completed relevant customer service training Ensure the Museum's occupants remain in a safe environment where there are zero Notifiable Events ≥ 95% 95% Zero Notifiable Events 1.7 Provide access to collections or collections expertise in response to 98% of requests (total number to be reported) 98% 2.
-Our programmes 2.1 2.2 Develop, deliver and evaluate 10 special exhibitions Tour an exhibit to the three contributing district council areas to reach 10 2.3 a visitor target of Achieve 30,000 individuals receiving a Museum education programme 200,000 2.0 delivered either by Museum staff or their own teacher (including 18,000 school students) 30,000 (18,000) 2.42.5 Achieve 30,000 individuals engaging in a Museum delivered public programme Achieve paid admissions to Discovery and maintain 500 memberships 30,000 50,000 2.6 of Museum Explorer Club Answer 100% of external written/phone/email enquiries within 5 working days (total number to be reported) (500 members) 100% (Total number) 2.7 2.8 Achieve 600 media hits (print, broadcast and on-line media) Actively participate in professional associations/external bodies 600 45 2.9 Provide outreach advice & support to other Canterbury museums and related organisations (number of interactions) 200 3.
-Our collections 3.1 100% of newly offered objects processed, with a maximum of 9,500 acquired, added to the database and fully verified 100% 3.2 Create new inventory records and check and verify new and existing Vernon records 35,000 3.3 3.4 Create and fully verify Vernon records for the Peter Johns Collection Process 100% of all approved loan requests (total number of objects 35,000 3.5 loaned) Make collections more accessible by adding records and images to 100% Collections Online 5,000
+Our visitors 1.1 1.2 1.3 1.4 Achieve visitor numbers Achieve operational surplus for Quake City Achieve visitor donations Achieve % of visitors rating their Museum experience as satisfied or 750,000 \$250,000 \$165,000 1.5 1.6 very satisfied Ensure staff have completed relevant customer service training Ensure the Museum's occupants remain in a safe environment where there are zero Notifiable Events ≥ 95% 95% Zero Notifiable 1.7 Provide access to collections or collections expertise in response to 98% of requests (total number to be reported) Events 98% 2.
+Our programmes 2.1 2.2 Develop, deliver and evaluate 10 special exhibitions Tour an exhibit to the three contributing district council areas to reach 10 2.3 a visitor target of Achieve 30,000 individuals receiving a Museum education programme 200,000 2.4 delivered either by Museum staff or their own teacher (including 16,000 school students) Achieve 30,000 individuals engaging in a Museum delivered public 30,000 (16,000) 2.5 programme Achieve paid admissions to Discovery and maintain 500 memberships of Museum Explorer Club 30,000 50,000 (500 members) 2.6 Answer 100% of external written/phone/email enquiries within 5 working days (total number to be reported) 100% (Total number) 2.7 2.8 2.9 Achieve 700 media hits (print, broadcast and on-line media) Actively participate in professional associations/external bodies Provide outreach advice & support to other Canterbury museums and 700 45 2.0 related organisations (number of interactions) 200 3.
+Our collections 3.1 100% of newly offered objects processed, with a maximum of 9,500 acquired, added to the database and fully verified 100% 3.2 Create new inventory records and check and verify new and existing Vernon records 111,000 3.3 3.4 Create and fully verify Vernon records for the Peter Johns Collection Process 100% of all approved loan requests (total number of objects 35,000 3.5 loaned) Make collections more accessible by adding records and images to 100% - Collections Online 10,000